hmxlabs/aws-open-resource-broker/docs/mcp/tools-mode.md

 ## Overview

-MCP Tools Mode automatically discovers all SDK methods and exposes them as MCP tools with proper JSON schemas for AI assistant consumption.
+MCP Tools Mode automatically discovers all SDK methods and exposes them as MCP tools with appropriate JSON schemas for AI assistant consumption.

 ## Key Features